Bogey1309/PocketCam-Classique/README.md

 ## Funding

-Funding will be used to purchase the electronics and materials required to build the first physical prototype.
+Roughly $30 of grants will be needed for the complete build.

 ## Project Status